 Fair Funding for Schools

-PICC is a member of the Campaign for Fair Education Funding, calling for a student-driven, long-term, predictable education funding system that equitably distributes enough state funding to ensure students in every public school meet academic standards and are prepared for success as adults.
+PICC is a member of the PA Schools Work Campaign, calling for a student-driven, long-term, predictable education funding system that equitably distributes enough state funding to ensure students in every public school meet academic standards and are prepared for success as adults.